Hero X

-Hero X is a 2002 action role-playing game developed by Amazing Games and published by Infrogrames.
+Hero X is a 2002 action role-playing game developed by Amazing Games and published by Infogrames.
 The game was announced in March 2002 and released in June 2002.

 Plot

 Hero X is played from the perspective of a sidekick chosen by the American Super Heroes Association to become a superhero and protect the citizens of Smalltown.
 The player completes a series of missions against various enemies in the town, from biker gangs and bank robbers to swamp creatures and supervillains.

 Gameplay

 In-game screenshot of the isometric gameplay in Hero X.

 Hero X is an isometric third-person game strongly influenced by the aesthetics and theme of comic books.
 The objectives of the game are to complete missions in the open free-roaming area around Smalltown.
 The game's action involves direct combat and the use of 50 superpowers selected by the player, including force fields, freeze rays, mind control and super strength.
 Players select the appearance of their chosen hero and an initial three powers, with further powers unlocked by completing missions throughout the game.